 We use significant judgment in determining the provision for income taxes, deferred tax assets and liabilities, and any valuation allowance recorded against net deferred tax assets.
 In preparing our financial statements, we are required to estimate income taxes in each of the domestic and foreign jurisdictions in which we operate.
 This process involves estimating the actual current tax liability together with assessing temporary differences resulting from differing treatment of items, such as depreciation and amortization of property and equipment and benefits of net operating loss tax carryforwards.
 These differences result in deferred tax assets, which include tax loss carryforwards, and liabilities.
 We then assess the likelihood that deferred tax assets will be recovered from future taxable income, and to the extent that recovery is not likely or there is insufficient operating history, we establish a valuation allowance.
-In evaluating our ability to recover our deferred tax liabilities, projected future taxable income, tax-planning strategies, and results of recent operations.
+In evaluating our ability to recover our deferred tax assets within the jurisdiction from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax-planning strategies, and results of recent operations.
 In projecting future taxable income, we begin with historical results and incorporate assumptions about the amount of future state, federal, and foreign pretax operating income adjusted for items that do not have tax consequences.
 The assumptions about future taxable income require significant judgment and are consistent with the plans and estimates we are using to manage the underlying business.
 To the extent we establish or change a valuation allowance in a period, we include an adjustment within the tax provision of our statements of operations.